pmclamas/knowledge_base/Packet traveling.md

 ### Host to Host communication
 ![[Screenshot 2023-02-03 at 16.44.58.png]]
 Since there are no Routers in this illustration, we know all the communication is happening within the same network - therefore, Host A and Host B are both configured with IP addresses that belong to the same network.
+It is rare to find two hosts directly connected to each other.
+But understanding what it takes to get a packet from one Host to another is key to understanding how a Switch enables multi-host communication, or a Router enables multi-network communication.

+### Host to Host through  Switch
+##### Switch Functions
+A Switch primarily has four functions: learning, flooding, forwarding, and filtering.

+**Learning -** being a Layer 2 device, a Switch will make all its decisions based upon information found in the L2 Header.
+Specifically, a Switch will use the Source MAC address and Destination MAC address to make its forwarding decisions.
+One of the goals of the Switch is to create a MAC address table, mapping each of its switchports to the MAC address of the connected devices.
+The MAC address table starts out empty, and every time a Switch receives anything, it takes a look at the Source MAC address field of the incoming frame.
+It uses the Source MAC and the switchport the frame was received on to build an entry in the MAC address table.
+Sooner or later, as each connected device inevitably sends something, the Switch will have a fully populated MAC address table.
+This table can then be used to smartly forward frames to their intended destination.

+**Flooding -** it is unavoidable that a Switch will, at some point, receive a frame destined to a MAC address of which the Switch does not know the location.
+In such cases, the Switch's only option is to simply duplicate the frame and send it out all ports.
+This action is known as Flooding.
+Flooding assures that if the intended device exists and if ti is connected to the switch, it will definitely receive the frame.
+Of course, so will every other device connected to that particular switch.
+And though not ideal, this is perfectly normal.
+The NIC of each connected device will receive the frame and take a look at the Destination MAC address field.
+If they are not the intended recipient, they will simply silently drop the frame.
+If they are the intended device, then the Switch can rest satisfied knowing it was able to deliver the frame successfully.
+Moreover, when the intended device receives the frame, a response will be generated, which when sent to the Switch will allow the switch to learn and create a MAC address table mapping that unknown device to its switchport.

+**Forwarding -**